How to Spot Payday Loan Debt Collection Scams

 Debt collection is perfectly legal in many circumstances.
 If you owe money to a lender, the lender may hire a debt collector to try to collect it.
 Unfortunately, you may not know whether debt collectors are legitimate or attempting to defraud you when they contact you.

-Fake debt collectors will use any means necessary to scare you into paying them.
+Pro tip: Fake debt collectors will use any means necessary to scare you into paying them.
 Scam collection agencies can purchase lists of debtor accounts on the black market, contact those individuals, and demand payment for the debts, all without the knowledge of the original creditor or account owner.
+If you are contacted by an unfamiliar company, don’t panic.
+Request that they validate the debt in writing and mail it to you, then hang up.

-While a payday lender may have a legitimate claim against a borrower, the scammer does not.
+Though a payday lender may have a legitimate claim against a borrower, the scammer does not.
 This is theft, and many scammers have been charged and convicted.

 Not every unfamiliar debt collection call is a scam.
 Some situations will occasionally arise due to identity confusion.
 For example, when a legitimate debt collection agency makes a mistake, they may incorrectly believe you owe the debt.
-This could occur for a variety of reasons, including an accounting error on the part of the original creditor, you’ve been mistaken for a borrower with a similar name or you’ve been a victim of identity theft.
+This could occur for various reasons, including an accounting error on the part of the original creditor, you’ve been mistaken for a borrower with a similar name or you’ve been a victim of identity theft.

 Three Types of Payday Loan Collection Scams